Season 101 AuditionS

 Please indicate the following in the body of your email:

-Virtual auditions must be submitted by Thursday, October 16, 2025 at 6pm for consideration.
+Virtual auditions must be submitted by Thursday, March 12, 2026 at 6pm for consideration.

 PREPARATION

 Please bring a hard copy of your headshot (picture) and resume, stapled together back to back.
 If you do not have a professional headshot, please provide the creative team with a current photo.
+If you have auditioned with us in the past, please check with the casting team to see if we need an updated copy of your headshot.

 CALLBACKS